 Lemon juice may also be used, mixed with a small amount of water, in place of ACV.

 Alternatives to activated charcoal may include: bentonite clay, zeolite and citrus pectin.
 Each of these binders has its own properties and varies from charcoal in its qualities and benefits.
-I won’t go into the differences here, but feel free to ask any specific questions in the Comments section below.
+Overall, activated charcoal is both the most effective and gentlest way to remove toxins from the body.

 How to do a Daily Detox with Activated Charcoal + Apple Cider Vinegar